evias/evias.github.io/_posts/2140-01-01-Sponsor_us.md

 At Using Blockchain Ltd, we publish a lot of resources in the public domain.
 This is because **we believe in an open access to knowledge and information and in open and friendly collaborations**.

 By sponsoring us, you will make sure to keep informed about our contributions in the blockchain industry and about our latest authoring activities.
-You will also get private access to drafts of our latest authoring activities!
+You will also get private access to drafts of our latest authoring activities and development plans.

 We aim to architect solutions that are worthy of the digital era and would love you to support us in doing so!!!